 Bred in Ellenburg, Washington, Castlebar Gaelic joined Elodon Connemaras in July 2010.
 Cassie, as she is called at Elodon, is an exceptionally sweet and gentle mare – even for a Connemara.
 Cassie greets people at the gate with a nicker.
 She shares this trait with her foals, who all have her people-loving temperament.
 Other excellent qualities she passes along to her foals are her correct limbs, clean throatlatch, smooth neck to shoulder connection and well defined withers.
 Two of her daughters by Century Hills Aedan Zodiac, Elodon Riona and Elodon Dara, were inspected and approved by the CCPS in 2016.
-Elodon Riona scored particularly high and would have received CCPS premium status if she had met the CCPS requirement of producing a registered purebred foal.
-Elodon Dara has been retained at Elodon Connemaras as a riding pony and potential broodmare.
+Elodon Riona scored particularly high and would have received CCPS premium status if she had met the CCPS requirement of having produced a registered purebred foal.

 A closer look at Cassie’s Pedigree